Before Gameday

 What if the game requires roster checks? +

-If the league requires you to check roster (the rules will tell you if they do) ask the coach/team manager for the roster and check it against any available player passes These are for you to use when checking players in.
-Check players’ equipment; then match the player cards).
-If they are not available- report it in your game report but you need to play the game.
-Lack of player cards or a player not on the roster is not a forfeit, it is up to the league to decide if the game counts after the fact.
+If the league requires you to check roster (the rules will tell you if they do) ask the coach/team manager for the roster and check it against any available player passes.
+These are for you to use when checking players in.
+Check player equipment, then match the player cards.
+If they are not available, report it in your game report, but play the game.
+Lack of player cards or a player not on the roster is not a forfeit.
+It is up to the league to decide if the game counts after the fact.

 What if a team does not show up? +

-• IF you have another game scheduled on that field after the one the team(s) did not show up for...
-YOU HAVE TO BE THERE- you cannot assume all games are gone on that field for the day.
-The good news is- you get paid for each game, teams or not, IF you are there and ready to go.
+- If you have another game scheduled on that field after the one the team(s) did not show up for... you have to be there.
+You cannot assume all games are done on that field for the day.
+The good news is you get paid for each game, teams or not, if you are there and ready to go!

-• It has come up a couple times that youth teams have not had enough players to play but they wanted the ref to oversee their scrimmage/friendlies.
-They CAN do this with youth clubs, which will include RSK adult as the Strikers have the ability to assign referees to scrimmages and friendlies under their sanctioning.
-Mention this in your match repor if it occurs.
+- It has come up a couple times that youth teams have not had enough players to play but they wanted the referee to oversee their scrimmage/friendlies.
+They can do this with youth clubs, which will include RSK adult as the Strikers have the ability to assign referees to scrimmages and friendlies under their sanctioning.
+Mention this in your match report if it occurs.
 Those of you who work CVSA adult league games know this league cannot do that, but CVSA is the exception, not the rule.

 What if a crew member is missing?+